 Left Click Select Nodes and drag them to place Right Click When clicked on a Node opens the option menu for this Node.
 Also used to generate new nodes.
 Middle Click Press the middle click and drag on the window to move around the editor.
-Shift + Left Click Panning Scroll Wheel Zoom in - Zoom out.
+Shift + Left Click Panning in Windows and macOS Scroll Wheel Zoom in - Zoom out.